 Integrating Magento technology into Adobe commerce products fills product gaps for both companies, Forrester Research said in its September 2018 B2B and B2C Wave reports.
 Adobe gained a strong commerce platform, and Magento added industry-leading customer experience management to its portfolio, Forrester said.

 Adobe unveiled its e-commerce offering on Oct.
 9, nearly six months after acquiring Magento.
 For an existing Magento customer, the Adobe acquisition was seen as a positive move, because it is expected to bring Adobe's experience management technology to Magento.

-"I see a lot of good synergy with the Adobe platform and its analytics and content creation with Magento," said Jonathan Bradbury, vice president of e-commerce at Nature's Bakery, a snack bar company based in Reno, Nev.
+"I see a lot of good synergy with the Adobe platform and its analytics and content with Magento," said Jonathan Bradbury, vice president of e-commerce at Nature's Bakery, a snack bar company based in Reno, Nev.

 Bradbury said Nature's Bakery licensed Magento earlier this year before Adobe bought Magento for a reported $1.7 billion.
 Having previously helped build out e-commerce platforms for companies like Mattel and Munchkin, Bradbury had experience with Magento and preferred it over other e-commerce vendors due to what he said are its flexibility and lack of restrictions within the platform.